sirselim/diagnostics_exome_reporting/README.md

   - [ ] explore asking user for raw data dir in GUI or configuration file (currently hard-coded)
   - [ ] evaluate whether we need to continue to allow the user to define the 'home' dir
   - [ ] generate and send an email and/or text message upon run completion
+  - [ ] test whether bgzipping and creating tabix index for the vcf file improves VEP performance
   - [ ] integrate docker branch (this is likely to address some/all above concerns)
   - [x] ~~update DART-view (other shiny app) to point to the correct directory for viewing results~~